joshvoll/simple-express/README.md

 # Container teardown
 * Remove container: `docker kill {container_id}` where `container_id` can be retrieved by running `docker ps` and found under the column `CONTAINER ID`

+# adding some env
+for env we need to add those on travis